 Take a Staycation

 While we typically associate vacations with getaways far from home, the benefits of a change in scenery can be had while staying home.
 According to Whitbourne, a physical change of scene can trigger self-reflection and help us better understand our unique needs and desires.
 So, if you’re itching to get away but want to use only some of your PTO days, plan a staycation during the week following your holiday.
+You can choose luxury stay options like Greek Villas, where you can work also and relax also.
 That allows you to tack on the weekend before and after your trip, giving you nine days off for just five vacation days.
 You can also make your home feel like a getaway by changing the decor and adding spa-like touches.
 For example, make your bed a cozy retreat with an Insta-worthy breakfast tray, or treat yourself to an at-home massage with soothing essential oils.